mjclemente/docker-lex-install/README.md

     RUN box install
     ```
 4. __The server needs to be warmed up__
-  Warming up the server makes sure that, among other things, that Lucee has time to recognize and install the extensions.
+  Warming up the server ensures that, among other things, Lucee has time to recognize and install the extensions.
 Again within the Dockerfile, you can use the script that comes with the CommandBox image to do this:
     ```
     # Warm up our server
     RUN ${BUILD_DIR}/util/warmup-server.sh
     ```

-TODO
+When set up correctly, this example would result in the CommandBox Lucee server starting with the Memcached and Log Analyzer extensions installed.

 ## Questions
 For questions that aren't about bugs, feel free to hit me up on the [CFML Slack Channel](http://cfml-slack.herokuapp.com); I'm @mjclemente.
 You'll likely get a much faster response than creating an issue here.